input-output-hk/smart-contract-backend/README.md

 ## Development

+Swagger API documentation at `/docs`

 ### Testing
 Unit tests are placed inline within the `src` directory.
 Integration tests are located in the `test` directory for each service.

 Run the test suit with `npm test`

+A running Docker daemon is required for the tests to run.

 ### Services
 #### API